 It is recognized as the campsite of the Portola expedition in 1769 and used as a sighting tree when plotting out the El Camino.
 There is a picture at California Historical Landmark.

 This Sequoia sempervirens, Coastal Redwood is 90 inches in diameter, 110 feet in height (compared to 134.6 feet in 1951) and has a crown spread of 40 feet.
 Yes, this tree as of 2002 is 1,061 years old and considered healthier today than 100 years ago!

-Remember, El Palo Alto, is over-seeing our activities while we dine, shop and live in the downtown Palo Alto; and, at this height, it might even see us all the way to the capital of Silicon Valley, San Jose.
-Pay a visit soon!
+Remember, El Palo Alto, is over-seeing our activities while we dine, shop and live in the downtown Palo Alto.
+At this height, it might even see us all the way to the capital of Silicon Valley, San Jose.

 Share your El Palo Alto story with us now in the comments!

 It is a fun walk to go see!
 The Fun Tour Guru

 Find more information of this tree at Palo Alto History Organization website.

 |El Palo Alto is older than this house!